 - Punitive damages

 While the facts of each case and the ability of one’s representation affects any outcome, the possibility of additional damages can lead some defendants to settle out of court.
 However, in some states like California, the allegedly-wronged party may also seek to press criminal charges.

 In that situation, the penalties depend on whether the crime is classified as either a misdemeanor or a felony.
 Jail time of one year and a fine of $1,000 for the former and four years in jail and a fine of up to $10,000 in the latter.

 How to Protect Yourself or Loved One From Financial Elder Abuse

 It can be difficult to understand the true depth of any financial elder abuse, and the emotional impact of the discovery is significant itself.
 If you believe that you or a loved one have been defrauded of funds, consider the value of working with an elder abuse attorney who can help you recover the funds lost as a result of wrongdoing.

-At Stone & Sallus, we have decades of combined experience helping families navigate complex and difficult financial journeys.
+Los Angeles Financial Elder Abuse Attorneys, Stone & Sallus, have decades of combined experience helping families navigate complex and difficult financial journeys.
 We look forward to serving you.